-Dental caries (tooth decay) is caused by acid-producing bacteria that collect around the teeth and gingivae (gums) in a sticky, clear film called “plaque.”
-Without good daily oral hygiene and regular dental visits, teeth become more vulnerable to caries.
-Brushing twice a day and cleaning between teeth with floss or another type of interdental cleaner help remove plaque.
-Regular dental examinations and cleanings also are important for keeping teeth healthy.
+Tooth decay – or Dental caries – is caused by an acid-producing bacterium that collects around the teeth and gums.
+They form a stick, clear film called “plaque.”
+Without good and daily oral hygiene and regular visits to your dentist, teeth become more vulnerable to decay.
+To prevent this, brush twice a day and floss or use a different type of interdental cleaner between your teeth to remove plaque.
+Be sure to schedule regular dental examinations and cleanings to help keep your teeth healthy.

 Fluoride is another key for good oral health.
 Fluoride is a mineral which prevents decay and can repair teeth in early stages of the disease.
 There are two forms for fluoride to be obtained in: topical and systemic.

 Topical fluorides are applied directly onto the tooth’s enamel, and include toothpastes, mouth rinses, or fluoride treatments at the dental office.
 Systemic fluorides are swallowed instead, including fluoridated water and dietary fluoride supplements.
 Dental caries have the maximum reduction when fluoride is available to the patient in both forms.
 Dentists have offered in-office fluoride treatments for decades, all with the effort of preventing or attempting to halt tooth decay.

 If you or a family member are at risk of developing decay, fluoride treatments provided by the dentist can help.
 The fluoride used in dental offices are much stronger in concentration than fluoride found in toothpastes or mouth rinses available in a store or at the pharmacy.
 Fluoride treatments provided by professionals normally take a few minutes and can be applied in the form of a solution, gel, foam, or varnish.